March 19, 2020, 6 p.m.:

 » Our marketing team is developing an aggressive recovery plan to drive visitation, in anticipation of when conditions return to favorable.

 » We remain dedicated to serving our visitors, clients and member companies in the best way possible.
-Destination updates, including businesses that remain open, are available on our Twitter and Facebook channels, and visitors can call 407-363-5872 or live chat with representatives on our website.
+Destination updates, including businesses that remain open, are available on our Twitter and Facebook channels, and visitors can call 1-800-958-6092 or Live Chat with our Vacation Guides Monday through Friday from 9 a.m. – 6 p.m.
+EST and Saturday and Sunday from 9 a.m. – 3 p.m.
+ET.
 For traveler FAQs, resources for visitors and other information related to COVID-19, please see our travel safety page.

 » Given recent guidelines from government officials, we have postponed the following member events: March 24 Power Hour lunch and April 6 new member orientation.
 Please contact us via email to request any assistance you may need from us as your official tourism association.